jasonmacduffie/isles-of-maga/magic.md

 Undead creatures are considered demonic, and are harmed by Anti-Demonic magic.

+Bone Golems and Flesh Golems are both considered undead creature.
+They can be turned as Vampires and Ghosts, respectively (8 and 9 hit dice creatures).

 New Spells
 ----------
 Maga has spells unique to the setting.